 Community (Feral) Cats

 Eartipping Community Cats is essential.
 An eartip is a sign to all other people involved with these community cats that this cat has already been spayed or neutered and vaccinated.
 This can save the cat's life in many ways.
-People will be less likely to re-trap the cat, as they already know it won't produce any kittens.
-When the cat is trapped and taken to a shelter, people will make an effort to find it's caretaker.
+People will be less likely to re-trap the cat, as they already know it won't produce any kittens, and it will allow people to focus on trapping cats that are still in need of alter.

 Want to help feral cats in your area but you aren't sure how to deal with them?